This section includes the following topics:

 Metrics are numerical values that can track anything about your environment over time, from latency to error rates to user signups.

-Metrics that track system health come automatically through our integrations with 400+ services.
-However, you can also track metrics that are specific to your business—also known as custom metrics—from the number of user logins to user cart sizes to the frequency of your team’s code commits.
+650 services.
+You can also track metrics that are specific to your business—also known as custom metrics.
+You can track things such as the number of user logins or user cart sizes to the frequency of your team’s code commits.

-In addition, metrics can help you adjust the scale of your environment in order to meet the demand from your customers.
+In addition, metrics can help you adjust the scale of your environment to meet the demand from your customers.
 Knowing exactly how much you need to consume in resources can help you save money or improve performance.

-Here’s an example of how a timeseries visualization would look:
+Here’s an example of a timeseries visualization: